 Before I go, I wanted to leave you with a few tidbits of the novel.[Disclaimer] Everything below this line is unedited and a work in progress. 😉

 Secrets of Dom Arjona Teaser

-Driven from their land by raiders, Lissandra and her older brother Darion are taken in by their estranged uncle who works in the Arjona Distillery, world famous for its fruit liquors.
-Lissandra and Darion are given strict rules of conduct and put to work.
-Darion joins his uncle tending the orchards while Lissandra is employed as a chambermaid.
+Driven from their land by raiders, Lyssandra and her older brother Darion are taken in by their estranged uncle who works in the Arjona Distillery, world famous for its fruit liquors.
+Lyssandra and Darion are given strict rules of conduct and put to work.
+Darion joins his uncle tending the orchards while Lyssandra is employed as a chambermaid.

-It isn’t long before Lisssandra discovers the secret behind Dom Arjona’s wealth.
+It isn’t long before Lyssandra discovers the secret behind Dom Arjona’s wealth.
 Nestled privately in rolling hills and pristine countryside, Villa Thessana is a magnificent home with a vast network of rooms that are closed to all but the most trusted servants.
-Inside the gallery of rooms lies a trove of erotic artifacts, paintings, and sculptures the likes of which Lissandra has never seen.
+Inside the gallery of rooms lies a trove of erotic artifacts, paintings, and sculptures the likes of which Lyssandra has never seen.

 Set in a fresh, new fantasy world where daemons and magic are real, this erotic thriller will please Epic Fantasy and Erotica readers alike.